Overview

 What is Score?

 Score is an open-source and a Cloud Native Computing Foundation (CNCF) Sandbox project, platform-agnostic, container-based workload specification.
-With Score, you can define your workload once using the Score Specification and then use a Score Implementation to translate it to multiple platforms such as Docker Compose, Kubernetes, Helm or Google Cloud Run.
+With Score, you can define your workload once using the Score Specification and then use a Score Implementation to translate it to multiple platforms such as Docker Compose, Kubernetes, Fly.io or Google Cloud Run.

 Example